dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 }
 ```

+Is that all?
+More or less, we may eventually want to have it called in other cases too (i.e. maybe while serving a syscall, or create a custom interrupt to handle specific cases), but the logic is always the same, we call it in all the parts where we decide is time to have a task switch.

-iWhen the function is called we need to check if it has finished it's allocated time.
+When the function is called we need to check if it has finished it's allocated time.
 Who decides it?
 How long it is?
 How we calculate it?
 Well the answer is that this is a design choice, we can schedule a thread at every single timer interrupt, or give it a certain number of *ticks* (where a *tick* is the time passed between a schedule function call and the next one), that number can be fixed (decided at compile time, or by a configuration parameter of the kernel), or variable (for example if we are having tasks with different priorities, maybe we want to give more time to higher priority tasks).
 But in any case the minimum amount of time a task is in execution is for at least 1 *tick*.

 In the examples that follow we will try to keep things simple and will change task every time the scheduler is called.